-- 2.10 Where a concern or complaint is raised more than three months after the incident or event (or where the complaint relates to a series of incidents or events, more than three months from the date of the latest incident or event), the school reserves the right to refuse to investigate the concern or complaint under the procedure in this Complaints Policy if it appears reasonable and fair to do so, having regard to the circumstances surrounding the complaint. - 2.11 Complaints that relate to issues concerning child protection will always be investigated under child protection procedures, irrespective of any delay in bringing the complaint. - 2.12 Where the school decides that a concern or complaint which was raised late will not be investigated, the school will write to the complainant notifying them of the decision within 5 school days of the concern or complaint being raised. - 2.13 If the complainant is unhappy with the decision not to investigate a concern or complaint that was raised late, the complainant may write to the Chair of the Local Governing Body at the school asking for the decision to be reviewed.
-The Chair of the Local Governing Body will be provided with all documentation relating to the concern or complaint, together with the letter from the school to the complainant, and will review the decision made.
-The Chair of the Local Governing Body will take advice from a Director of the trust.
-The Chair of the Local Governing Body will then write to the complainant with the outcome of the review within 10 school days of the date that the letter from the complainant seeking the review was received, and provide the school with a copy of the letter. - 2.14 If the Chair of the Local Governing Body quashes the decision not to investigate the concern or complaint, it will be referred to the school to be dealt with under the procedure in this Complaints Policy in the usual way. - 2.15 If the Chair of the Local Governing Body upholds the decision not to investigate the concern or complaint, the complainant may refer the concern or complaint to the

-- Education and Skills Funding Agency using the procedure stated towards the end of this Complaints Policy. - 2.16 In exceptional circumstances, the Chair of the Local Governing Body can delegate the responsibility for the review to the Vice-Chair of the Local Governing Body.
+- 2.10 Where a concern or complaint is raised more than three months after the incident or event (or where the complaint relates to a series of incidents or events, more than three months from the date of the latest incident or event), the school reserves the right to refuse to investigate the concern or complaint under the procedure in this Complaints Policy.
+However, exceptional circumstances will be taken into account when deciding whether to accept or progress a complaint. - 2.11 Complaints that relate to issues concerning child protection will always be investigated under child protection procedures, irrespective of any delay in bringing the complaint. - 2.12 Where the school decides that a concern or complaint which was raised late will not be investigated, the school will write to the complainant notifying them of the decision within 5 school days of the concern or complaint being raised. - 2.13 If the complainant is unhappy with the decision not to investigate a concern or complaint that was raised late, the complainant may write to the Chair of the School Standards Committee at the school asking for the decision to be reviewed.
+The Chair of the School Standards Committee will be provided with all documentation relating to the concern or complaint, together with the letter from the school to the complainant, and will review the decision made.
+The Chair of the School Standards Committee will take advice from a Director of the trust.
+The Chair of the School Standards Committee will then write to the complainant with the outcome of the review within 10 school days of the date that the letter from the complainant seeking the review was received, and provide the school with a copy of the letter. - 2.14 If the Chair of the School Standards Committee quashes the decision not to investigate the concern or complaint, it will be referred to the school to be dealt with under the procedure in this Complaints Policy in the usual way. - 2.15 If the Chair of the School Standards Committee upholds the decision not to investigate the concern or complaint, the complainant may refer the concern or complaint to the Education and Skills Funding Agency using the procedure stated towards the end of this Complaints Policy. - 2.16 In exceptional circumstances, the Chair of the School Standards Committee can delegate the responsibility for the review to an independent local governor in our trust.